a validated technology platform

 On January 29, 2016 Mymetics announced that the collaboration agreement will be discontinued, with effective date July 25, 2016.

-Mymetics is currently evaluating new possible partnerships around the RSV virosome vaccine IP, know-how and deep expertise that has been build during this collaboration.
+Mymetics is currently evaluating new possible partnerships around the RSV virosome vaccine IP, know-how and deep expertise that has been built during this collaboration.

 In close cooperation with the Texas Biomedical Research Institute, our HIV vaccine candidate obtained funding from the Bill & Melinda Gates Foundation to perform a study in non-human primates, replicating a smaller study in which the vaccine provided an unprecedented 100% protection in macaque monkeys.
 The Mymetics’ HIV vaccine is the first with a demonstrated ability to prevent viral transmission in primates.

-Our virosome technology has been selected by PATH-MVI, the world leading malaria vaccine research funding organization, to develop a transmission blocking malaria vaccine based on the antigens of LMIV (NIAID-NIH).
+Our virosome technology has been selected by PATH-MVI, the world leading malaria vaccine research funding organization, to be evaluated for a transmission blocking malaria vaccine based on the antigens of LMIV (NIAID-HIV).

-Few companies in the world have developed such a powerful technology platform and a unique know-how to develop next-generation prophylactic vaccines for infectious diseases...Read more
+Few companies in the world have developed such a powerful technology platform and a unique know-how to develop next-generation vaccines for infectious diseases and immunotherapies for allergies and oncology...Read more